Hoainam25699/Project-1/README.md

     return profile

-'''
-    read the saved model
+ #read the saved model
-'''

 rec =  cv2.face.LBPHFaceRecognizer_create()
 rec.read("recognizer/trainningData.yml")

-'''
-    because have 2 threads in my program
+    #because have 2 threads in my program
-    1 thread for video(A), 1 thread for listen speech(B)
+    #1 thread for video(A), 1 thread for listen speech(B)
-    because program have a task need 2 threads, so we need a call back to move from thread B to thread A
+    #because program have a task need 2 threads, so we need a call back to move from thread B to thread A
-'''

 #call back function
 def callback(recognizer, audio):
     try: